xoidlabs/xoid/README.md

   </a>
 </p>

-**xoid** (pronounced /ˈzoʊ.ɪd/) is a framework-agnostic state management library. **X** in its name denotes inspiration from great projects such as Redu**X**, Mob**X** and **X**state.
-It was designed with an emphasis on simplicity.
+**xoid** (pronounced /ˈzoʊ.ɪd/) is a framework-agnostic state management library. **X** in its name denotes its inspiration from great projects such as Redu**X**, Mob**X** and **X**state.
+It was designed to be simple and scalable.
 It has extensive Typescript support.

-**xoid** is lightweight (1.1 kB gzipped), but quite powerful.
-Its composed of building blocks for  advanced state managament patterns.
+**xoid** is lightweight (1.2 kB gzipped), but quite powerful.
+Its composed of building blocks for advanced state management patterns.
 One of the biggest aims of **xoid** is to unify global state, local component state, and finite state machines in a single API.
-While doing all these, it also aims to keep itself simple and approachable for newcomers.
+While doing all these, it also aims to keep itself approachable for newcomers.
 More features are explained below.

 To install, run the following command: